-Where vegetation must be cleared the following measures must be implemented where applicable, reasonable and practical:
+Where vegetation must be cleared the following measures must be implemented where applicable, reasonable, and practical:

-- Where feasible vegetation must simply be trimmed to facilitate access/ construction, rather than being completely cleared or removed. - Vegetation clearing/trimming must be cleared by hand (i.e. brush cut) and stockpiled for use as mulch/ brush-packing during rehabilitation of the site.
-Any alien vegetation that is cleared must be disposed of in consultation with the ECO, unless the cleared alien vegetation does not contain seeds in which case it may be retained for use in site rehabilitation. - No bulldozing must be undertaken for the purpose of vegetation clearing.

-- Only the areas required to accommodate the construction activities and access to the construction site must be cleared/trimmed of vegetation. - Vegetation outside of the construction footprint and beyond any No-Go areas must not be cleared.
+- Draw up and implement an invasive plant clearance programme.
+As part of this plan, a fire break needs to be maintained around the site. - Where feasible vegetation must simply be trimmed to facilitate access/ construction, rather than being completely cleared or removed. - Vegetation clearing/trimming must be cleared by hand (i.e., brush cut) and stockpiled for use as mulch/ brush-packing during rehabilitation of the site.
+Any alien vegetation that is cleared must be disposed of in consultation with the ECO, unless the cleared alien vegetation does not contain seeds in which case it may be retained for use in site rehabilitation. - No bulldozing must be undertaken for the purpose of vegetation clearing. - Only the areas required to accommodate the construction activities and access to the construction site must be cleared/trimmed of vegetation. - Vegetation outside of the construction footprint and beyond any No-Go areas must not be cleared. - As a duty of care measure, indigenous bulb species (if present) can be searched and rescued to be replanted in the allocated open space area in the north-eastern corner of site.